 What are some examples of items subject to use tax?

 It also includes:

-Note: Consumers that support the charitable activities of nonprofit organizations or libraries by purchasing articles of personal property or winning such articles through a contest of chance per RCW 82.04.285, as part of the organization’s qualifying fundraising activity under RCW 82.04.3651, will qualify for exemption from use tax as follows:
+Note: Consumers that support the qualifying fundraising activities of nonprofit organizations or libraries by purchasing items or winning items through a contest of chance are not required to pay use tax on those items, subject to these limitations:

 How do I report and pay the tax?

 For vehicles, use tax is normally paid to the Department of Licensing at the time or registration.
-Refer to WAC 458-20-17802 for additional information.
+The value subject to use tax is the fair market value.

-For other types of items, report use tax on a designated tax return:
+For other types of items, login to My DOR and report use tax on a designated tax return:

 - If you are a registered business, you must report use tax on your regular excise tax return.

-- If you are an individual or a business not required to register with the Department of Revenue, report use tax on the Consumer Use Tax Return.
+- If you are an individual or a business not required to register with the Department of Revenue, report use tax by clicking "File a Consumer Use Tax Return".